bushblade/WillAdamsDotDev/src/md/uses.md

 Inspired by [Wes Bos](https://wesbos.com/) and [uses.tech](https://uses.tech/), here is a list of some of the tech related things I use on a regular basis.

+I build and maintain this site with [OpenCode](https://opencode.ai/) running inside [Herdr](https://herdr.dev/), a terminal multiplexer that organises my coding agents.

 ## Hardware

 - **Desktop** Ryzen 5 5600x CPU, Radeon RX7600 GPU, 32gb RAM running [CachyOS](https://cachyos.org/) with the [Dank Material Shell](https://danklinux.com/) and [Niri](https://yalter.github.io/niri/) window manager.